CountyGovernmentOfMombasa/DAILS-MSA/backend/README.md

 - Employee registration and login
 - Declaration management (CRUD operations)
 - Admin panel for viewing all declarations
+- Department-based data scoping: all non-super admins only see users & declarations within their assigned department
+- Super admin has unrestricted visibility across all departments
 - Input validation and security middleware
 - MySQL database integration

+## Removed / Deprecated Features

+- The separate "departmental admin" login & dashboard flow has been removed.
+Department filtering is now applied automatically for every non-super admin role (HR, Finance, IT).
+Any existing references to deprecated departmental components should be cleaned up; placeholder files may remain temporarily for build stability until fully pruned.

 ## Prerequisites